 Neely Bruce is the John Spencer Camp Professor of Music at Wesleyan University.
 He is the composer of over 800 works, including operas, oratorios and other choral music, orchestral works, solo songs, seven documentary scores for public television, and some 14 hours of solo piano music.
 His most recent major work is a dramatic oratorio entitled Circular 14: The Apotheosis of Aristides.

-On January 27, 2018, there will be the first performance of the piece in its definitive version with full orchestra.
-This event will take place at the Mormon Tabernacle in Salt Lake City, UT.
+On January 27, 2018, the first performance of the piece in its definitive version with full orchestra was held.
+This event took place at the Mormon Tabernacle in Salt Lake City, UT.
 Previously, the complete work was performed, but with a small chamber group, on January 24, 2016.
 That event was held at the American Jewish University in Los Angeles, and is the version presented on the videos seen here.
 Additionally, highlights from the work were performed in New York and Washington.

 Late in the fall of 2010 I began a serious investigation of the life and accomplishment of Aristides de Sousa Mendes.
 The goal of my research was the composition of a dramatic oratorio, an opera of the mind, so to speak, for which I would also write the text.
 In the intervening five years I read everything about him I could put my hands on, and traveled to sites related to his career in France and Portugal.
 Over and over, in my mind I returned not only to Aristides’s singular accomplishment, but also to Circular 14 — the brutally restrictive document issued by the dictator Salazar that basically meant ‘No visas to Portugal.’
 Like most of my large works, it is eclectic in the extreme, incorporating elements of free chromaticism, pandiatonicism, polytonality, spatial effects for two choruses, and evocations of Portuguese folk music.
 There is even some faux Beethoven, which I imagine performed by Aristides’s daughter Clotilde.